You make your own luck, as the saying goes.

 Some people get a really lucky break and stumble across success with minimal effort, but it doesn't happen often.

-Whether that's the level of success that you set out to achieve, or just a small amount of notable success that you would have had if you didn't try, I guarantee you that there will be some good outcomes.
+Whether that's the level of success that you set out to achieve, or just a small amount of notable success that you wouldn't have achieved otherwise, I guarantee you that there will be some solid progress.

 3. Honesty with Self